So, here we are talking about bee poo!

-Every household has rules, be that, leaving your shoes at the front door or putting the lid down after flushing the toilet.
-But would you have ever thought that bee hives have their own etiquette when it comes to dirt, refuse and life’s more discrete activities?
+Every household has rules.
+For example, leaving your shoes at the front door or putting the lid down after flushing the toilet.
+But did you know, that even beehives have their own etiquette when it comes to dirt, waste and life’s more discreet activities?

 Bees are very hygienic insects and have rules for keeping their home clean and orderly.
 But this begs the question, do bees poop?

 Although the humble bee does not wee (how’s that for poetry?), bees do, however, poo!

 There are rules in the bee world to keep this activity under control, in order to maintain the pristine home life bees have come to enjoy.

 The main house rule is no defecating inside the hive.

 Bees contain a digestive tract, and the food they eat breaks down within their stomach and needs to pass.
 Unlike meat-eating animals, the poo of bees is not stinky or offensive at all.
 It basically resembles watered-down pollen with a mild sweet smell.
 It’s certainly closer to roses than that awful dog poo you accidentally stepped in yesterday!

 Perhaps we have come to expect no less from one of our most favourite insects, and, as the saying goes, their poo really doesn’t stink.
 The time between excrements varies too, with bees defecating usually several times a week outside the hive.

 And just like the trials of using a backyard toilet in the winter, bees will refrain from going to the toilet if the weather is cold and unpleasant.
 This makes for a real sight, seeing thousands of bees flying out of their hives on the first sunny day for some time, in a kind of mass-poo-flight!
 This is often seen on the first fine day after winter.